YazidZidane/reward-program/README.md

 # Reward Points Application

-A retailer offers a rewards program to its customers, awarding points based on each recorded purchase.
+Background: A retailer offers a rewards program to its customers, awarding points based on each recorded purchase.
+This is an application that can calculate the reward points and fetch all transaction history of a user.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and React version 18.2.0.